I found this photo of a young me.

 Kaiser had not spoken a word since his arrival—hence he was deemed seriously mentally ill.

 In fact, or so I was told, Kaiser had not even smiled since his arrival—more grist for the mentally ill mill.

 All day, he would shuffle around the ward (never lifting his feet to walk), head bowed down, face set in a permanent frown (not unlike President Nixon's, come to think of it).
 Every now and then he would cast a furtive glance in your direction, or at someone else, then he'd shuffle on, on his endless, shuffling way.

 He was considered un-reachable as a human being.
 Beyond help, really.
 And the only treatment he received was two large daily doses of those drugs that mental hospitals give patients to make them more tractable, and which makes keeping things (like floors) clean so much easier.

 One day I decided to bring my guitar to the ward and sing for them.
 The head nurse saw nothing wrong with that, and agreed.
 Might even do them some good.

 So I sat down and began to play.
 Soon most of the room had gathered around me, curious, scared, confused some, and some intent on touching me and my guitar as if to make sure that this was really happening.

-This is when Kaiser stopped shuffling around, and instead almost stormed in among the gathered throng and physically pulled away from me those that tried to touch me.
-Done with making sure I was not interfered with, he planted himself right in front of me, standing straight, and with the biggest grin on his face, shining really.
+This is when Kaiser stopped shuffling around, and instead almost stormed in among the gathered throng and physically pulled away from me those who tried to touch me.
+Done making sure I was not interfered with, he planted himself right in front of me, standing straight, and with the biggest grin on his face, shining really.